Database Views as Explanations for Relational Deep Learning: RDL Explanations via Soft Determinacy

-Clearly, there is a natural trade-off between achieving a high level of determinacy (i.e., the minimization of $\devi_\Delta(E)$) and low explanation complexity (the minimization of $\cost(E)$).
+Clearly, there is a natural trade-off between achieving high soft determinacy (minimization of $\devi_\Delta(E)$) and low explanation complexity (minimization of $\cost(E)$).
 Consider the extreme case of $E$ containing the entire schema $\scs$.
-In this case, $E$ fully determines the model, but also has the complexity of the model that we wish to explain to begin with.
-On the other hand, a completely uninformative explanation $E=\emptyset$ has minimal complexity, but is likely to hide what the model requires for its predictions.
+In this case, $E$ fully determines the model $M$, but also does not reduce the complexity of $M$ or $\scs$.
+On the other hand, a void explanation $E=\emptyset$ has minimal complexity, but likely does not capture any insight on the model's behavior.